Dominik Bokk: Playing career

 Ending his stint in Sweden, with the Hurricanes and North American seasons set to be delayed due to the COVID-19 pandemic, Bokk remained in Germany loaned by Carolina to join Krefeld Pinguine of the Deutsche Eishockey Liga (DEL) on 12 September 2020.
 With the league commencement delayed due to the ongoing pandemic, Bokk returned to Sweden and the SHL, agreeing to a loan in joining Djurgårdens IF on 16 October 2020.
-Bokk made 20 appearances with Djurgårdens in the 2020–21 season, collecting just 3 points, before he was re-assigned by the Hurricanes to join primary AHL affiliate, the Chicago Wolves, on 16 January 2021.
+Bokk made 20 appearances with Djurgårdens in the 2020–21 season, collecting just 3 points, before he was reassigned by the Hurricanes to join primary AHL affiliate, the Chicago Wolves, on 16 January 2021.

 In the following 2021–22 season, Bokk remained in North America, assigned by the Hurricanes to continue with the Chicago Wolves.
 Through 32 regular season games, Bokk compiled 3 goals and 10 points before he was returned by the Hurricanes to continue his development in Germany on loan for the remainder of the season with Eisbären Berlin of the DEL on 24 February 2022.
-He made 14 appearances to close out the regular season with Eisbären Berlin, 'collecting 11 points.
+He made 14 appearances to close out the regular season with Eisbären Berlin, collecting 11 points.
 In the playoffs, Bokk contributed with 2 goals through 12 post-season games to help Eisbären Berlin claim the championship.

-Approaching the final season of his entry-level contract, Bokk agreed to remain in Germany, joining second tier club, Löwen Frankfurt of the DEL2, on loan from the Hurricanes on 13 July 2022.
+Approaching the final season of his entry-level contract, Bokk agreed to remain in Germany, joining newly promoted club, Löwen Frankfurt of the DEL, on loan from the Hurricanes on 13 July 2022.
+In the 2022–23 season, Bokk found instant success offensively, featuring on Frankfurt's top scoring line alongside Carter Rowney and Brendan Ranford.
+Emerging as one of the DEL's top-scoring lines, Bokk contributed with 24 goals and 49 points in only 43 regular-season games.
+On 11 February 2023, Bokk opted to continue his tenure with Löwen Frankfurt, signing a one-year contract extension through 2024.

+After three seasons in Frankfurt, Bokk returned to one of his youth clubs on 28 May 2025, signing a two-year contract with Kölner Haie.

 International play

-Bokk played for Germany in the 2017 IIHF World U18 Championship Division I where he finished tied for second in scoring with seven goals and three assists.
+Bokk played for Germany in the 2017 IIHF World U18 Championship Division I, where he finished tied for second in scoring with seven goals and three assists.
 He also played at the 2018 and 2019 World Junior Championships Division IA.
-At the 2019 tournament he led Division IA in scoring and helped Germany earn promotion to the 2020 World Junior Championships.
+At the 2019 tournament, he led Division IA in scoring and helped Germany earn promotion to the 2020 World Junior Championships.